-As at the date of this Annual Report, the Board was composed as follows:
+As of the date of the publication of this Annual Report, the Board was composed as follows:

-- Executive Directors: Mr. Matthew O. Maddox, Mr. Ian Michael Coughlan, and Ms. Linda Chen; - Non-executive Directors: Ms. Kim Sinatra and Mr. Maurice L. Wooden; and - Independent non-executive Directors: Dr. Allan Zeman, Mr. Jeffrey Kin-fung Lam, Mr. Bruce Rockowitz and Mr. Nicholas Sallnow-Smith.
+- Executive Directors: Mr. Matthew O. Maddox, Mr. Ian Michael Coughlan and Ms. Linda Chen; - Non-executive Director: Mr. Craig S. Billings; and - Independent non-executive Directors: Dr. Allan Zeman, Mr. Jeffrey Kin-fung Lam, Mr. Bruce Rockowitz, Mr. Nicholas Sallnow-Smith and Ms. Leah Dawn Xiaowei Ye.

-Mr. Stephen A. Wynn was Chairman of the Board, an executive Director and Chief Executive Officer of the Company during the year ended 31 December 2017 until his resignation on 7 February 2018.
+Mr. Stephen A. Wynn resigned as the Chairman of the Board, an executive Director and Chief Executive Officer of the Company on 7 February 2018.
+Ms. Kim Sinatra resigned as a non-executive Director on 8 August 2018.
+Mr. Maurice L. Wooden resigned as a non-executive Director on 6 December 2018.